Gila-Pinal Scenic Road

 The views are spectacular, the switchbacks many, the rise in elevation steady.
 Most of the towns along the way have seen better times.
 Open pit copper mines were plentiful forty and fifty years ago, not so plentiful now.
 A good place to stop and stretch your legs is the Boyce Thompson Arboretum State Park, just outside Superior.
 Boyce Thompson was a mine owner who invested some of his money in bringing all kinds of exotic vegetation to his ranch and trying to grow it in this climate.
 Some of his results are still doing very well.
 Superior itself is almost a ghost town, as is a large part of Miami.

-The hill above Boyce Thompson Arboretum State Park
+The butte above Boyce Thompson Arboretum State Park

 Apache Leap rises above downtown Superior